 We focus on key sociodemographic determinants of healthy aging included in the largest representative household survey dataset in the U.S. with reported country of origin, the ACS, as well as those characteristics that can be comparably measured in Census data from these four origin countries.
 These include patterns of education and co-residence, and among U.S. immigrants their migration timing and assimilation characteristics including language and citizenship.
 Together these factors help determine the health risks and possibilities for healthy aging.
 Systematically documenting them will support future research to better understand existing heterogeneity in older adult Hispanic health and mortality, and hypothesis generation regarding future evolution of healthy aging trends in these populations.

 With the growing understanding of implications of early life conditions for later adult health, it can be particularly valuable to study immigrants in comparison to older adults living in their countries of origin.
 This is aided by better understanding variation in immigration selectivity patterns.
 An intriguing aspect of the Hispanic Caribbean is the especially high ratio of older adults born in the Hispanic Caribbean who are currently living in the U.S.: for every 100 older adults living in Mexico there are currently 11 Mexican immigrants living in the U.S., but the corresponding ratios are 17 for Dominicans, 19 for Cubans, and a remarkable 53 for Puerto Ricans.
-Comparative research to better understand cross-country aging patterns is being enabled by the growing global family of harmonized health and retirement studies, including the new Caribbean American Dementia and Aging Study (CADAS) which is studying Puerto Rico and the Dominican Republic (Llibre-Guerra et al. 2021) and with which parallel data are being collected in Cuba, as well as the long-running Mexican Health and Aging Study (MHAS) and the U.S. Health and Retirement Study (HRS).
+Comparative research to better understand cross-country aging patterns is being enabled by the growing global family of harmonized health and retirement studies, including the new Caribbean American Dementia and Aging Study (CADAS) which is studying Puerto Rico and the Dominican Republic (Llibre-Guerra et al. 2021) and with which parallel data are being collected in Cuba, as well as the long-running Mexican Health and Aging Study (MHAS) and the U.S. Health and Retirement Study (HRS) (Wong, Michaels-Obregon, Palloni 2017; Sonega et al., 2014).
 The current paper is designed to provide high-level demographic context to the growing body of research on healthy aging among Caribbean-origin populations and comparisons with Hispanics elsewhere.

 Background